cgbarros/indexing-sandbox/README.md

 The server part is build using [Flask](https://palletsprojects.com/p/flask/) (a Python WSGI framework) mainly because that was the template more easily available at [Replit](https://repl.it).
 You can also fork this project and immediately test it via https://replit.com/@ElykSorab/indexing-sandbox.

 The test page current URL is https://indexing-sandbox.elyksorab.repl.co.
+Since this is hosted at [replit](https://repl.it) it may take a while to load on the first try.